bemyohannes/configure-ad/README.md

 <img src="https://i.imgur.com/cuRuISD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-Create a new file in PowerShell and paste the contents of the following script into it: (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
+Create a new file in PowerShell and paste the contents of the following script into it: PowerShell script.
 Then, run the script by clicking the green symbol above the script and observe the accounts being created.

 <p>
 <img src="https://i.imgur.com/Potj0Kq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>